Updated April 20, 2022

 Physical separation of labour & delivery (L&D) ward from the rest of the hospital.

-Minimize the number of providers attending your birth (ex.
-No trainees).
+Minimize the number of providers attending your birth.

 Appropriate personal protective gear on all health care providers.